 2. Appearance bias

 It can be easy to make snap judgments based upon the appearance of an individual.
 Some examples of appearance-based biases include:

-- Beauty bias: People perceived as attractive or beautiful are more likely to be treated positively.
+- Beauty bias: People treat those perceived as attractive or beautiful more positively.

-- Weight bias: Weight bias occurs when a negative judgment is influenced by a person’s weight.
+- Weight bias: People pass negative judgment based upon a person’s weight.

 - Height bias: Taller people are more likely to be perceived as authoritative and leader-like, whereas shorter individuals— particularly men— are more likely to encounter negative height bias, according to studies.

 We all have existing beliefs and values.
 Confirmation bias is the tendency to seek out and interpret new information in a way that confirms what you already believe.
 Not only can confirmation bias be harmful to others, but it can also affect your own decision-making on the job.

 A company wants to roll out a new service and the marketing team believes it will be a big hit.
 Part of the team is assigned the task of market research.
 During their research, they see several indicators that the service may not be as profitable as previously thought but choose to interpret that data as an outlier.
 Instead, they only include studies that confirm what the team already believes.

 In this instance, the team does not take all data into consideration; instead, they seek out information that confirms what they already believe.
 Confirmation bias can cloud our judgment and keep us trapped in cycles of other biases.

 4. Attribution bias

 Attribution bias correlates people’s actions to unrelated (or even untrue) characteristics.
 This bias causes us to make inferences about the causes of events or behaviors without necessarily considering all of the facts.